silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 [cs]: {{ site.baseurl }}/part2/intro/#checksums

-If the output you get doesn't match that, you probably mistyped something.
+If the output you get doesn't match that, you mistyped something.
 Open the file again in `hexedit` and carefully look things over and edit until you get the checksum to match.
 Once you have a match, we're almost ready to go.
 Next we have to tell the file system that this file is actually a program, not just a bunch of bytes:

     # chmod +x sevn